nus-cs2113-AY1920S2/tp/docs/team/harithadiv.md

 **Highlights**: This enhancement was challenging as adding date and time to an event is an *optional* feature.
 Therefore, an empty string cannot be considered as a DateTimeParseException to be thrown.
 Thus, it required analysis of design alternatives to make sure that a wrong datetime format is indeed an exception to be thrown whereas an empty string is not.
-Moreover, it affected calendar implementation as not all events contain the date and time to be extracted for calendar view.
+Moreover, it affected calendar implementation as not all events can be extracted for calendar view.

 ### Major enhancement 3: added the ability to `edit` event particulars